moobcraft/neon/README.md

 ## setup

-just `npm i`  to install dependencies
+just `npm ci`  to install dependencies

 copy defaultconfig.json to config.json and put a token in

-then `node main.js` in a screen/tmux or dont
+then `npm run` to start. do this in a screen/tmux preferably

+you can update from the master branch with `npm run update`